annedadaa/Learning_from_Data/Offensive_Language_Identification/README.md

 #### Models evaluation

-To evaluate different models using saved outputs use the command lines bellow. _--pred_ argument is the path to saved output with predictions, _--cf_ argument creates confusion matrix if called.
+To evaluate different models using saved outputs use the command lines bellow.
+Parameters:
+- _--pred_ argument is the path to saved output with predictions
+- _--cf_ argument creates confusion matrix if called.

 SVM:
 ```
 python3 evaluate/evaluate.py --pred output/SVM/svm_preds.tsv --cf